anvv4r/canva/README.md

 # Kanvas

-Kanvas is a canva-like applications developed for practicing my react skill.
+Kanvas is a canva-like application, developed for practicing my react skill.